mvgarcia07/python-flask-as-window-service/cx_Freeze_example/README.md

 ```

 # OPTION 2: Compile the application as window console executable
-The following commannd will generate a .exe in  buils directory
+The following commannd will generate a .exe in  build directory
+## Is working
 ```sh
 python setup_console.py build
 ```